Tuesday Lunch Club

 Tuesday Lunches are open to all, whether you come frequently or only to meet us sometimes.

 We provide these lunches for the pleasure and health of elderly people, but there's no minimum age.
 The lunch is a good place and time to meet old friends or make new ones, and to laugh together.
-Come in any time from 12.30 pm; we serve at 1pm (more or less).
+Come in any time from 12.30 pm; we serve at 1pm (or thereabouts).
 To Summarise:

 - Lunches are on the third Tuesday of every month (times as above)